bahrus/xtal-sip/README.md

 ```

 This will circumvent the generation of individual real rel="preload" tags.
 Instead, it will create multiple rel-ish tags with individual data-tag attributes, allowing for fast lookup between tagname and the url.

-## Async loading

-If the preload tag has attribute data-async, then live references will use async capabilities (async import, async script reference).

 ## Bundling